Kavex/ChilloutVR-RTSP-Stream-for-Movies/README.md

 ### Running your own RTSP server

-Running a RTSP server with digital ocean ocean is fairly easy but you will need to have some knowledge of [Putty](https://www.putty.org/) and [OBS](https://obsproject.com/download).
+Running a RTSP server with digital ocean server is fairly easy but you will need to have some knowledge of [Putty](https://www.putty.org/) and [OBS](https://obsproject.com/download).

 These instructions can work on any docker setup but we will be using digtalocean server because they are cheap and easy to setup.